 The northbound lane was still two-lanes wide, but with the reduced speed limit, the traffic was getting thicker.
-In anticipation of slowing down and for safety's sake, I eased over into the right lane and just kept up with the pace of traffic.
+In anticipation of slowing down in certain spots of maintenance.

-Looking ahead, I saw that we were approaching a bridge and that the two lanes looked like they had been narrowed, so I dropped down to a little over fifty-mph as I started onto the bridge.
+Then suddenly, looking ahead, I saw that we were approaching a bridge and that the two lanes looked like they had been narrowed, so I dropped down to a little over fifty-mph as I started onto the bridge.

-I quickly looked to the right and the right edge of my rig was directly over the right-hand white lane marking.
+I quickly looked to the right and the right edge of my rig was already directly over the right-hand white lane marking.

-I could go right crossing the outside whilte llane markers and give the trucker more room, or I could stay where I was and get hit by the insane trucker coming up on me.
+I could go right crossing the outside white lane markers and give the trucker more room, or I could stay where I was and get hit by the insane trucker coming up on me.

 But, I guess that driving a very large truck on the highway gave the driver some feeling that he had priority over other vehicles and drivers.

-Anyway, I pulled further over to the right and my motorhome immediately took out eight of those bright orange plastic cones before I could come back into my lane.
+Anyway, I pulled further over to the right and my motorhome immediately took out eight of those bright orange plastic reflective cones before I could come back into my lane.

-You see, the passenger seat is right over the right-hand tire and she was able to watch as each cone thumped under the motorhome body and then flew away, not five feet away, in front of her.
+You see, the passenger seat is right over the right-hand tire and she was able to watch as each cone thumped under the motorhome body and then flew away, not five feet away, in front of and beside her.

 RV Damage Control

-The right front fender was fiberglass and it was seriously cracked, the wheel well was fiberglass and aluminum and most of the fiverglass was missing while the metal was bent badly.
+The right front fender was fiberglass and it was seriously cracked in a couple of places.
+The wheel well was fiberglass and aluminum and most of the fiberglass was missing while the metal was bent badly.

-As I stood there, waiting for my wife to wind up and chew on me even more, another camper came into the area and parked right beside me.
+As I stood there, waiting for my wife to wind up and chew on me even more, another camper came rolling into the area and parked right beside me.

-They were an older couple and we spent the next few minutes talking about what had happened at the bridge.
-Finally, he turned and asked me;
+They were an older couple in a Class-C motorhome and we spent the next few minutes talking about what had happened at the bridge.

 You do know that your rig is probably right at 8-feet wide don't you?